6’10” x 20′ – 14,000 / 16,000 Lbs – Equipment Trailer Plans

 Description

-When you need a Heavy Duty Equipment Hauling Trailer, this is a good place to start.
-Plans start with full engineering to make this trailer perform.
-I-Beam construction gives strength while keeping the trailer deck low.
+When you need a Heavy Duty Equipment Hauling Trailer, this is the place to start.
+Plans start with Full Engineering to make this trailer perform.
+I-Beam construction for strength while keeping the trailer deck low.
 (I-Beams provide maximum strength for the weight.)

 A ton of study went into this and our other Equipment Trailer designs before even starting the drawings.
 Then all the engineering to make sure the design will do the job.
 We want your equipment to travel safe.
 For more about the design, see this article about the trailer design.